chw1207/HDalitzEle/misc/DiPhoHLTEff/README.md

 # Diphoton30_22(18) HLT measurements
 This trigger is the main trigger for merged category.
-To measure the scale factors of it, Please follow the following steps.
+To measure the scale factors of it, please follow the following steps.

 1. Produce the Tnp ntuples with the corresponding trigger filters and variables needed for merged electron ID
    - [Modified EgammaAnalysis-TnPTreeProducer](https://github.com/chw1207/EgammaAnalysis-TnPTreeProducer): please follow the instruction of this repository to produce the ntupls